 Marine Observing Network (MAROB)

 Having accurate weather information is important for the safety of your vessel and the comfort of the crew.
-Through the MAROB program, USPS has partnered with the National Weather Service to improve NWS data and thereby improve their computer models and forecasts.
+Through the MAROB program, United States Power Squadrons® has partnered with the National Weather Service to improve NWS data and thereby improve their computer models and forecasts.
 Currently there are six test districts (3, 8, 9, 16, 22 & 26) involved in the initial program.
 Let’s all support this worthwhile initiative.

 Vessel Safety Check